 jPDFImages Developer Guide

-jPDFImages is a Java library that integrates seamlessly into your application or applet to allow you to convert PDF documents into images as well as to create or update PDF documents with images. jPDFImages provides the following functions:
+jPDFImages is a Java library that integrates seamlessly into your application to allow you to convert PDF documents into images as well as to create or update PDF documents with images. jPDFImages provides the following functions:

 - Export PDF document pages as JPEG, TIFF, or PNG images.